 Father Ansel welcomed the St John's Cathedral Grandparents at Holy Mass today 16th of January 2019.
 The group met for the second time, immediately after the midday mass celebrated by Fr Ansel.
 Read more

 On the 30th of December, the Feast of the Holy Family, 16 people ventured beyond their Christmas festivities to celebrate the Holy Family - with a focus on grandparents in Southampton.
-In our sister Diocese in Bamenda, their focus was a celebration of Humanae Vitae.
 Read more

 Theology of the Body